West prods Iran to speed up cooperation with IAEA inquiry

 U.S. Ambassador Joseph Macmanus said a resolution of the issues related to the investigation was critical and he urged Iran to "further intensify its engagement" with the IAEA.

-"Only with Iran's complete cooperation...would the agency be in a position to reach a conclusion regarding whether Iran's nuclear program is exclusively peaceful," Macmanus said.
+"Only with Iran's complete cooperation...would the agency be in a position to reach a conclusion regarding whether Iran's nuclear programme is exclusively peaceful," Macmanus said.

 Last month, Iran gave the U.N. watchdog information it had requested about one of the issues covered by the IAEA's inquiry.
 Exploding Bridge Wire (EBW) detonators can be used, among other things, to set off an atomic explosive device.
 Iran also agreed to address two other areas of the investigation by Aug.
 25.